-- Explanation: Delete a driver without stopping it, re-create the same driver with the same port number, and start the driver.
-The driver fails to start. - Possible Cause: IDM does not release the used port of a driver if the driver is deleted without stopping.
+Explanation: Delete a driver without stopping it, re-create the same driver with the same port stopping.

+Possible Cause: IDM does not release the used port of a driver if the driver is deleted without

 Action: Edit the driver to use another port.
 The driver starts.